 - Three-time Oscar nominee (not for this one) Dyan Cannon gets a shot at 50 playing sexpot “Elizabeth Pearce” and doesn’t do a bad job.
 She doesn’t do a good job, but she’s affable and smooth in the role … still, the parts just do not come together.
 She was simply wonderful and truly earned two of her nominations for “Heaven Can Wait” and “Bob & Carol & Ted & Alice.”
 I liked her best in “Revenge of the Pink Panther.”

 - The same is the quirky Paul Bartel of “Eating Raoul,” “European Vacation,” “The Usual Suspects” and “The Jerky Boys.”
 He plays “Mr. Jamison,” a sexually ambiguous club member.
 Just as with Silverman, Warfield, McNamara and Quaid, what could have been a plus just doesn’t arrive.
 I’d like to say he deserved more screen time because of his talent, but more time here would have just be more time to fail.
 Thanks, Allan (insert sarcasm icon here).
-Bartel died in 2000 at 61 of a heart attack – and he’d been diagnosed with liver cancer.
+Bartel died in 2000 at 61 of a heart attack after being diagnosed with liver cancer.

 Headed down the slippery slope we find: